BelWue/flowfilter/README.md

 bps >1000000 and proto tcp and not (tcpflags ack or tcpflags fin)`
 ```

-Matching for `proto tcp` is actually not needed in that case, a `tcpflags`
-matcher also ensures that.

 ##### Find stuff we don't want to see from our peers

 ```